MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 ---
 lab:
-    title: 'Exercise 1 - Explore Microsoft 365 Defender'
+    title: 'Exercise 1 - Explore Microsoft Defender XDR'
-    module: 'Learning Path 1 - Mitigate threats using Microsoft 365 Defender'
+    module: 'Learning Path 1 - Mitigate threats using Microsoft Defender XDR'
 ---

-# Learning Path 1 - Lab 1 - Exercise 1 - Explore Microsoft 365 Defender
+# Learning Path 1 - Lab 1 - Exercise 1 - Explore Microsoft Defender XDR

 ## Lab scenario

 ![M365 Defender](../Media/SC-200-Lab_M1_L1_Ex1.png)

-You are a Security Operations Analyst working at a company that is implementing Microsoft 365 Defender.
+You are a Security Operations Analyst working at a company that is implementing Microsoft Defender XDR.
 You start by assigning preset security policies in EOP and Microsoft Defender for Office 365.

 >**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Explore%20Microsoft%20365%20Defender)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.